 We are slowly becoming aware that the IoT needs to be changed.
 It’s too vulnerable in its current state, and we can’t just make IoT devices that don’t need the Internet.
 So, what is going to happen to this technology?

 IoT devices have already changed the way we interact with our homes: from smart thermostats, electric plugs, customizable light bulbs, up to smart door locks.
 Businesses are also using this technology to enhance their inventory systems and improve their CCTV systems.
-However, this technology is still relatively new and comes with trade-offs that shouldn’t be neglected.
+However, this technology is still relatively new and has trade-offs that shouldn’t be neglected.
 On the other hand, the future seems bright.
 We’ll start hearing about edge computing a lot more very soon.